Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 By the placement of $P^k$ and $P^\ell$ inside $Z$, the supporting lines of~$s^k$ and~$s^\ell$ intersect at a point $z$ on the z-axis, implying that $s^k$ and $s^\ell$ are coplanar.
 Moreover, $p_{2i-1}^k$ and $p_{2i-1}^\ell$ are at the same distance from $z$, and the same holds for $p_{2i}^k$ and $p_{2i}^\ell$.
 Hence the triangle spanned by $z$, $p_{2i-1}^k$, and $p_{2i-1}^\ell$ is similar to the triangle spanned by $z$, $p_{2i}^k$, and $p_{2i}^\ell$, implying that $p_{2i-1}^kp_{2i-1}^\ell$ and $p_{2i}^kp_{2i}^\ell$ are parallel and hence span a convex quadrilateral~$Q$ (actually a trapezoid).
 Finally, no polygon $P^j$ with $j \not\in \{k,\ell\}$ can intersect $Q$ as any point in the interior of $Q$ lies closer to the z-axis than any point of $P^j$ at the same z-coordinate, which proves the claim.

-We use $Q$ as polygon for the subdivision vertex of the edge~$e_i$ of $G$ (in case~$e_i$ was subdivided multiple times, we dissect~$Q$ accordingly).
+We use $Q$ as the polygon for the subdivision vertex of the edge~$e_i$ of $G$ (in case~$e_i$ was subdivided multiple times, we dissect~$Q$ accordingly).
 Let $v_a$ and $v_b$ be the endpoints of~$e_i$.
-By our claim, $Q$ that does not intersect any $P^j$ with $j \not\in \{a,b\}$.
-The quadrilateral $Q$ lies in the horizontal slice of~$Z$ bounded by the horizontal planes~$h_{2i-1}$ and $h_{2i}$.
-Since any two such slices are vertically separated and hence disjoint, the $m$ quadrilaterals together with the $n$ copies of $P$ constitute a valid representation of~$G'$. \end{proof}
+By our claim, $Q$ does not intersect any $P^j$ with $j \not\in \{a,b\}$.
+The quadrilateral $Q$ lies in the region of~$Z$ that is bounded by the horizontal planes~$h_{2i-1}$ and $h_{2i}$.
+Since any two such regions are vertically separated and hence disjoint, the $m$ quadrilaterals together with the $n$ copies of $P$ constitute a valid representation of~$G'$. \end{proof}

-Note that the combination of \Cref{obs:K5} and \Cref{obs:Knsub} rules out any Kuratowski-type characterization for adjacency graphs of convex-polyhedral surfaces.
+The combination of \Cref{obs:K5} and \Cref{obs:Knsub} rules out any Kuratowski-type characterization for adjacency graphs of convex-polyhedral surfaces.
 This graph class contains a subdivision of~$K_5$, but it does not contain~$K_5$; hence it is not minor-closed.
+We remark that the subdivided $K_n$ has $\binom{n}{2}+n$ vertices and crossing number $\Theta(n^4)$, so it is an adjacency graph of a convex-polyhedral surface whose crossing number is quadratic in its number of vertices (and edges).